fhempy/fhempy/FHEM/bindings/python/fhempy/lib/tuya_cloud/README.md

 # Tuya Cloud
-This module uses the official tuya library to communicate with ALL sort of tuya devices.
+This module uses the official tuya library to communicate with all sort of tuya devices supported by the Tuya Cloud API.

 ## Installation
 You need to setup a Tuya IoT project on the tuya development platform.